-• Query "salsa" submitted to MetaCrawler returns the following documents among others:
+- Query "salsa" submitted to Google returns the following documents among others:

 - How to dance salsa

+- Salsa sauce

-- Gourmet salsa
+- Salsa music

-- Diet seen on Rachael Ray

-- Michigan Salsa
+- A marketing company called Salsa Labs

-- It also asks: "Are you looking for?"
+- It also presents the related searches:

-- Music salsa
+- Homemade salsa

-- Salsa recipe
+- Salsa artists

-- Homemade salsa recipe
+- Canning salsa

-- Salsa dancing
+- Musica salsa

-• The clusters are: dance, recipe, clubs, sauces, buy, Mexican, bands, natural, ...
+- The clusters are: dance, recipe, clubs, sauces, buy, Mexican, bands, natural, ...

+Clustering documents (cont'd)
-• Documents may be thought of as points in a highdimensional space, where each dimension corresponds to one possible word.

-• Clusters of documents in this space often correspond to groups of documents on the same topic, i.e., documents with similar sets of words may be about the same topic

-• Represent a document by a vector $(x_1, x_2, ..., x_n){i}$, where $x_i = 1$ iff the ith word (in some order) appears in the document

-• n can be infinite
+- Documents may be thought of as points in a highdimensional space, where each dimension corresponds to one possible word. - Clusters of documents in this space often correspond to groups of documents on the same topic, i.e., documents with similar sets of words may be about the same topic. - Represent a document by a vector $(x_1, x_2, ..., x_n){,}$ where $x_i = 1$ iff the ith word (in some order) appears in the document. - Note that n can be infinite.